 Mother testified, however, that she had encouraged the son to keep in contact with his father.
 About two years earlier, the son had changed his last name to that of Mother’s current husband.

-The trial court entered an order requiring father to be responsible for 10% of son’s college expenses.
+The trial court entered an order requiring the father to be responsible for 10% of the son’s college expenses.
 The trial court further found that it was appropriate to consider the relationship between father and son.
 Mother appealed.

 The Appellate Court agreed.
 The obligation to contribute to educational expenses is not conditioned upon a continued good relationship between parent and child.

 The case was reversed and sent back to the trial court for further proceedings.

 Share This Story, Choose Your Platform!